bislink/sites/README.md

 ## Load Time

-Takes about 33 seconds to load main page
+Took about 33 seconds to load main page with 29 lines/sites/domains in sites.txt file on WSL

 ## Requirements